microsoft/Quantum/samples/azure-quantum/check-ghz/README.md

 - azure-quantum
 ---

-# Start with Integrated Hybrid Computing
+# Getting started with Integrated Hybrid Computing

 This sample illustrates how to blend classical and quantum instructions using a simple Q# program.